Tourism in Brisbane: Mt Mee

+Scenic Rim

+The Scenic Rim, located just over an hour's drive from Brisbane, is a region renowned for its dramatic landscapes.
+Visitors can marvel at ancient volcanic peaks, explore hidden waterfalls, and hike through lush rainforests.
+The region is also dotted with charming towns and villages such as Boonah, Kalbar & Rathdowney, offering opportunities to experience local produce, art, and culture.
+The Scenic Rim is a haven for outdoor enthusiasts, with activities ranging from rock climbing at Frogs Buttress, mountain biking to hot air ballooning and scenic drives.

+Stradbroke Island

+Stradbroke Island, known locally as "Straddie," is a haven for beach lovers and outdoor enthusiasts.
+The island boasts pristine beaches, ideal for swimming, surfing, and fishing.
+Visitors can also explore the North Gorge Walk, which offers stunning coastal scenery and the chance to spot migrating whales.
+Straddie is also rich in Aboriginal culture, and visitors can learn about the Quandamooka people's deep connection to the land through various cultural tours and experiences.

 The Gold Coast and Hinterland

 The Gold Coast is a strip of urban areas and beaches located about 78 km south of Brisbane, about an hour's travel by car or train.

 Major centres with shopping, restaurants and sandy beaches include Surfers Paradise, Mermaid Beach, Burleigh Heads and Coolangatta.
 There are several theme parks in the region, including Movie World, Sea World, Wet'n'Wild Water World and Dreamworld, and wildlife parks such as David Fleay Wildlife Park and Currumbin Wildlife Sanctuary.

 The Gold Coast hinterland features rainforests and wet sclerophyll forest with walking tracks and picnic areas.
 Some areas also offer camping sites, bed-and-breakfast accommodation, cafes and markets.
 Popular areas for tourism include Springbrook National Park, Lamington National Park and Tamborine Mountain.
 The Hinterland is promoted as "The Green Behind The Gold".

 Bribie Island

 Bribie Island is a sand island north of Brisbane, accessible by a road bridge over Pumicestone Passage.
 The area features a surf beach on the east side at Woorim, and quiet estuaries for boating and fishing on the west side, in the Passage.
 Accommodation is available in caravan parks.
 There are 4WD-accessible camping sites on the northern end of the island, which require permits.
 Attractions include the recently opened Bribie Island Seaside Museum, Passage cruises, and birdwatching at Buckley's Hole Environmental Park.